-- Continuing education courses offered at local universities are great opportunities for lifelong learners.
+- Continuing education courses offered at local universities are great opportunities and activities for lifelong learners.
 Contact your local university to see if they are an affiliate of the Osher Lifelong Learning Institute network, which provides non-credit courses for people over age 50.

 - Game groups: Game night is fun for everyone!
 Check with local community centers, libraries or non-profits to see if they offer a game night or game group, or search social media for game groups near you.